 All awards are competitive and based on resources available.
-Awards will range between $500 and $5,000.
-Applicants are encouraged to show financial support from other sources.
+Awards will range from $500 to $5,000.
+Applicants are encouraged to show financial and/or in-kind support from other sources.
 Projects with the potential for generating outside funding will be especially competitive.

 Who is eligible to apply?

-For our international students: if awarded, depending on the funding (for instance, if it is for a conference or salary) there may be tax implications that you will need to be aware of and work with the Bursar’s Office for clarification.
+For our international students: if you receive an award, depending on the funding (for instance, if it is for a conference or salary), there may be tax implications that you will need to be aware of.
+If you have questions, please work with the Bursar’s Office to gain clarification.

 - Clarity and reasonableness of the narrative, procedures, timeline, line-item budget, and budget justification;

-- Significance of the project to the academic dossiers and careers of applicants;
+- Significance of the project to the academic dossiers and careers of the applicant(s);

-- Potential for the project to forge connections between the College and local and regional communities;
+- Potential for the project to forge connections between the College and local and regional communities and partners;

-- Potential for project to disseminate/promote/highlight diversity and inclusion
+- Potential for the project to disseminate/promote/highlight diversity and inclusion.

-Examples of expenses eligible for support from the COH Graduate Students Research Grants Program:
+Examples of expenses eligible for support from the COH Faculty Research Grants Program include:

 - Summer salary or other types of supplemental compensation for graduate students;